 During the period of January 1, 2004 to June 30, 2004, 892 meters of diamond drilling, 299 meters of tunnelling and 1,548 cubic meters of trenching were completed on the Salachong property.
-Trench results included 15.58 meters averaging 1.35 g/t gold and 18.55 meters averaging 1.02 g/t gold that ended in mineralization.
+Trench results included 15.6 meters averaging 1.35 g/t gold and 18.6 meters averaging 1.02 g/t gold that ended in mineralization.

 During the year ended June 30, 2005, a phase 1 program of geological mapping, geochemical soil sampling and trenching of several previously defined, multi-element soil geochemical anomalies was proposed and approved by the Board of Directors on November 4, 2004.
-Total cost of the program was estimated at \$112,325 (RMB

-805,200) and was expected to take 5 months to complete.
-During March 2005, a 25 km2 area was covered by a geochemical soil sampling program and a total of 3,756 soil samples were collected and analysed and the soil sampling program was completed in April 2005
+Total cost of the program was estimated at \$112,325 (RMB 805,200) and was expected to take 5 months to complete.
+During March 2005, a 25 km2 area was covered by a geochemical soil sampling program and a total of 3,756 soil samples were collected and analysed.

 During the year ended June 30, 2006, trenching of selected geochemical anomalies outlined by previous geochemical surveys was completed.
 Total costs incurred on this exploration program were \$82,952 (RMB 555,100).
-The Company has reviewed the results of the field work and currently is contemplating a further work on this property.
-As of September 30, 2006, total accumulated costs incurred on this property were \$542,809.
+The Company has reviewed the results of the field work and is contemplating further work on this property.
+As of September 30, 2007, total accumulated costs incurred on this property were \$545,867.